helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

 Parallel Performance
 --------------------

-When working with parallel and distributed computation in HeAT there are some best practices for you may to know about.
+When working with parallel and distributed computation in Heat there are some best practices for you may to know about.
 The following list covers the major ones.

 Dos
 ^^^

-* Use the high-level HeAT API
+* Use the high-level Heat API
     * computational kernels are optimized
     * Python constructs (e.g. loops) may be slow
 * Split large data amounts